mmistakes/minimal-mistakes/_portfolio/4-glonass-sdr.md

 </figure>

 ### Dataset
   The algorithms used in this work were tested against simulated and real signals.
-The simulated data was firstly generated using a signal simulator built in Matlab.
-Another simulator was built for unit tests using the gnss-sdr signal generator that was expanded to generate Glonass L1 CA signal.
+The simulated data were firstly generated using a signal simulator built-in Matlab.
+Another simulator was built for unit tests using the GNSS-SDR signal generator that was expanded to generate Glonass L1 CA signal.
 The real signal was captured with NT 1065 front end.
 The total time recorded was of 63 seconds.
-The capture was made at University of Colorado Boulder with antenna on position `40.007986, -105.262706` on August 31 2016.
+The capture was made at University of Colorado Boulder with an antenna on position `40.007986, -105.262706` on August 31 2016.
 Mr. [Damian Miralles](https://github.com/dmiralles2009/) shared this file with the author.
-For the sake of this report, only the results for real signal will be shown.
+For the sake of this report, only the results for real signal are shown.

 ## Acquisition
-  There are several blocks in GNSS-SDR software that process the signal retrieved from a front end until the data come through to calculation of the position of receiver.
-The first block is Acquisition, the purpose of this block is find all the satellites that are visible to the front end’s antenna and discover in which Doppler frequency shift and Code Delay are these satellite signals.
+  There are several blocks in GNSS-SDR software that process the signal retrieved from a front end until the data come through to the calculation of the position of receiver.
+The first block is Acquisition, the purpose of this block is find all the satellites that are visible to the front end's antenna and discover in which Doppler frequency shift and Code Delay are these satellite signals.

 <figure class="align-center">
   <img src="https://i.imgur.com/v9jpwgp.png">
   <figcaption>PCPS Algorithm [2].</figcaption>
 </figure>

-  The algorithm used in this work was the Parallel Code Phase Search (PCPS) due to it’s advantage of using Fourier Transform to search parallely the Code Delay.
+  The algorithm used in this work was the Parallel Code Phase Search (PCPS) due to its advantage of using Fourier Transform to search the Code Delay parallelly.
 The GNSS-SDR already uses this algorithm to acquire GPS and Galileo signals.
 This implementation was extended to deal with FDMA system, which is the system used by GLONASS satellites.
 Unit-tests were written for GLONASS PCPS Acquisition following the testing pattern already set by the Mentors.

-  The output for this algorithm is a 2D grid and its dimensions are doppler frequency and code delay.
-If a satellite is visible a significant peak is presented as in Figure below.
-If a satellite is not visible there will be no significant peak, just noise.
-To distinguish between them a threshold must be set.
+  The output for this algorithm is a 2D grid, and its dimensions are doppler frequency and code delay.
+If a satellite is visible, a significant peak is presented as in the figure below.
+If a satellite is not visible, there is no significant peak, just noise.
+A threshold is set to distinguish between them.

 <figure class="align-center">
   <img src="https://i.imgur.com/UBX8fii.png">